MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/6-customize-settings.md

 - The "postCreateCommand" lets you run any commands that you want after the container is created.
 If you remember from the first exercise, you had to run the "pip3" command to install dependencies.
 But how would you know to do that?
 You might not.
 So you can configure it here so that it will happen automatically and others won't have to worry about it.

 - The last option, "remoteUser," lets you specify a different Linux user to run as.
 By default, the container runs as root.
-This is fine for more scenarios, but should you have a case where you wanted to run as different user, the built-in "vscode" user is provided, which does not have root access.
+Running as root is fine for more scenarios, but should you have a case where you wanted to run as different user, the built-in "vscode" user is provided, which does not have root access.

 In the next exercise, you'll modify the `devcontainer.json` file to automate several aspects of the project that will set other developers up for immediate success.